webb/xml-schema-documentation-generator/README.md

 3. `make install`

   Copy result files into directory for publication.
-You may want to set variable `install_dir` to be the directory for a git repository.
+You may want to set variable `publish_dir` to be the directory for a git repository.

 ## What this software does